invenia/Memento.jl/docs/src/faq/change-colors.md

     "console"
 )
 ```
-Will create a `DefaultHandler` with colorization
+will create a `DefaultHandler` with colorization.

 By default the following colors are used:

 ```julia
 Dict{AbstractString, Symbol}(
     "debug" => :blue,